 They serve some of the tastiest locally-sourced food in West Wales.

-It really is a beautiful town to visit in the UK.
+It really is one of the beautiful towns in the UK to explore.
 Just make sure to explore some of that gorgeous Cambrian coastline, too.

 Applecross is a tiny little place that is so gorgeous.
 We spent a whole day exploring the area and I just know you’ll love it.